Study for a Mesomorph at the End of His Tether / Mother Kombucha Blues

 (The stage is divided in two.
 To the right: a small room filled with mountains of documents, a table and chair in the centre of them.
 On the table sits a bottle of juice, an empty glass and telephone.
 A pen and some paper.
 A door connects the right side of the stage to the left.)

 (The left of the stage: a run-down part of the city.
 A few dishevelled working-class women stand there smoking, drinking.
 'A' is nearby.
-Two brutes approach, watching the women with terrible eyes, in a way that makes them feel uncomfortable.
+Two brutes approach, watching the women with terrible eyes, a way that makes them feel uncomfortable.
 They come to rest by a stop sign.)

 (The men begin pulling at the stop sign, wrenching it back and forth, until it comes up from the ground.
 They look proudly over what they've done.
-Then one of them takes notice of the speaker.
+One of them takes notice of the speaker.
 He nudges the other.)

 A: We have a surplus of machine-men.
 Hence the rise of fascism, hence the threat of war.
 Hence why we have mesomorphs filling shelves, dwarfing the register.
 Machine-man is threatened by the very machines he created, by machine civilization, by machine labour.
-He takes his fear out on women, on smaller men, on minority groups, the environment itself.
+He takes his fear out on women, on smaller men, on minority groups, on the environment itself.

 A: Much of male behaviour, consciously or not, forms an immense psychological wall around women, patrolled by the violent.
 A fortress they've been facing in earnest for less than two hundred years, always opposed by men.